istio/tools/perf/flame/README.md

 4. Function names are sorted left to right.

-This document shows how to gather perfomance data from within the `istio-proxy` container.
+This document shows how to gather performance data from within the `istio-proxy` container.

 Setup Perf tool
 ---------------